-The Company's financial assets available within one year of the statement of financial position date for general expenditures consistent of cash and cash equivalents, interest-bearing deposits and unrestricted investments, totaling \$44,524 and \$44,467 as of September 30, 2021 and 2020, respectively.
+The Company's financial assets available within one year of the statement of financial position date for general expenditures consisted of cash and cash equivalents, interest-bearing deposits and unrestricted investments, totaling \$46,036 and \$44,524 as of September 30, 2022 and 2021, respectively.
 The Company's practice is to structure these financial assets to be available as its general expenditures, liabilities and obligations come due.
 All other financial assets are structured to support the student loan asset-backed trusts.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2021 and 2020 (in thousands)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2022 and 2021 (in thousands)